alexanderstankus/RES_EBS_SN5/README.md

 *3D model of the RES+EBS V2 PCB featuring the Panasonic safety relay and MicroBasic interface.*

+*Additional PDF featuring the Schematic and Layout can be found in the exports folder within the repo*

 Designed on Altium Designer by Alexander Stankus and Miles Kessner

 GitHub: @alexanderstankus